Timeline

 July 9, 1944 100th occupies Leghorn (Livorno) and is directly under the command of Fifth Army in Rome.

 July 27, 1944 General Mark Clark presents the Presidential Unit Citation, the highest honor in the Army for a military unit, to the 100th at Vada, Italy, for action at Belvedere.
-By this time, soldiers of the battalion have been awarded 9 Distinguished Service Crosses, 44 Silver Stars, 31 Bronze Stars, 3 Legion of Merits, 15 battlefield commissions, and more than 1,000 Purple Hearts.
+By this time, members of the 100th Infantry Battalion, originating with 1,300 men, have been awarded more than 1,000 Purple Hearts, 44 Silver Stars, 31 Bronze Stars, 9 Distinguished Service Crosses with an additional 10 being processed (and subsequently approved), 3 Legion of Merits, and 15 battlefield commissions.

 August 31, 1944 442nd, minus the 100th, reaches the Arno River near Florence, Italy.
 The 100th spearheads the crossing of the Arno River and capture of Pisa.